 - Public Provident Fund can only be opened in Individual’s Name and not in a Joint Name.
 However, a nominee can be appointed for the Public Provident Fund.
 On the death of the Account Holder, the nominees cannot make any additional contribution on the death of the deceased.

-- If the Account holder dies and no nominee has been appointed by him, the amount deposited in his PPF Account would be awarded to his Legal Heirs.
+- If the Account holder dies and no nominee has been appointed by him, the amount deposited in his Public Provident Fund Account would be awarded to his Legal Heirs.